504 plan

 Metacognition

-The process of thinking about one’s own thinking.
-Students may engage in metacognition when they explain their thinking, ask themselves how they came to a certain answer, etc.
+Metacognition is the process of thinking about one’s own thinking.
+Students may engage in metacognition when they explain their thinking or ask themselves how they came to a certain answer.

 Metaphor

-A figure of speech in which a person or thing is described through comparison to another noun, but using a non-literal meaning of the likeness between them (e.g., “She is a shining star.” or “The mall was a zoo.”).
+A metaphor is a figure of speech in which a person or thing is described through a nonliteral comparison to another noun (e.g., “she is a shining star” or “the mall was a zoo”).
 Metaphors do not use the words “like” or “as.”

 Miming

-A speaker uses nonverbal strategies like gesture to represent an unknown word.
+Miming is when a speaker uses nonverbal strategies like gestures to represent an unknown word.

 Mnemonics